 In terms of those eligible to receive protection from Good Samaritan fatal overdose prevention laws, most laws cover both the person seeking medical assistance and the person experiencing the overdose for which medical assistance is sought.
-In four states (Alabama, Indiana, Oklahoma, and Wisconsin), the protection extends only to individuals seeking medical assistance for another and does not cover the overdose victim (Figure 6).
+In five states (Alabama, Indiana, Maine, Oklahoma, and Wisconsin), the protection extends only to individuals seeking medical assistance for another and does not cover the overdose victim.10 The map below provides a visual representation.
 The laws of six states (Alabama, Iowa, Minnesota, North Carolina, South Carolina, and Texas) expressly require the person seeking assistance to be the first caller or have a reasonable belief of being the first caller.
-Indiana is the only jurisdiction that requires the person seeking assistance to administer naloxone to become eligible for protection.
+Indiana is the only jurisdiction that requires the person seeking assistance to become eligible for protection.